jemc/slides-pony/notes.md

 ### Why is it safe?

-Let's talk about what we mean when we say isolated - isolated state is only accessible from one task at a time, so is not concurrently shared
+Let's talk about what we mean when we say isolated - isolated state is only accessible from one task at a time, so it is not *really* concurrently shared

-When tasks are implemented as threads, this is sometimes called *thread-ownership* - the state is held exclusively by a single thread, its owner - and no other thread it touch it
+When tasks are implemented as threads, this is sometimes called *thread-ownership* - the state object is held exclusively by a single thread, its owner - and no other thread it touch it

 This is clearly safe, but without sharing, it doesn't solve the original problem

-We can't share isolated state between multiple tasks at once, but we *can* share isolated state *across time* by securely transferring it from one task to another - this is sometimes called *message passing* or transferring thread ownership
+We can't share isolated state among multiple tasks at once, but we *can* share isolated state *across time* by securely transferring it from one task to another - this is sometimes called *message passing* or transferring thread ownership

 * "thread ownership"

 * "message passing"

-When I say securely transferring, I mean this - if we can guarantee that the original task doesn't hold on to any dangling references to the transferred state object, then it is still isolated when it reaches the next task - but if even a single reference is retained in the original task - sometimes called a *leaked* reference - all safety goes out the window, because both tasks have access to the same mutable state object
+When I say securely transferring, I mean this - if we can guarantee that the original task doesn't hold on to any dangling references to the transferred state object, then it is still isolated when it reaches the next task - but if even a single reference is retained in the original task - sometimes called a *leaked* reference - all safety goes out the window, because both tasks have access to the same mutable state object at the same time

 So this method usually requires strict discipline to avoid leaking references, or language support to check and enforce that no references are leaked